 Of all the things that define your guitar’s tone, the pick is the easiest and cheapest to shoot out.
 At almost never more than a dollar, and most of the time closer to a nickel each, getting hold of a massive variety to test is cheap, easy, and soooooo worth it.
-When you find the one that fits your playing style, it’s like a breath of fresh air to your playing.
+It’s like picking up a Gibson or a Fender: when you find the one that fits your playing style, it’s like a breath of fresh air to your playing.
 But you’ll still want a bit of an idea of what you want before you go buying picks willy nilly, so here’s a guide to get you started.

 Ideal picks by genre:

 For lots of tremolo picking across multiple strings, you want something with plenty of give, a medium pointy tip, and a large thumb hold, probably with a grip (goat blood makes things slippery).
 For maximum blaspheming, I recommend a Dunlop Nylon 1.0mm.

 More precise, single note tremolo picking requires something with some give, but enough stiffness to define individual notes.
 A Tortex Jazz III XL is a larger version of the Jazz III made from Tortex material (more on that below) for a snappier attack than the Nylon versions.

 For fast shredding solos and sweep picking, you’ll probably need something very stiff and pointy with a tapered edge for maximum speed off the string and note definition.
 I’m personally all about the Jazz III Ultex for this stuff, it gives the best attack without too much friction.

 For playing slow, a wider, lighter pick will not only let you get the most out of every note, but it will make your pinch harmonics really easy to access.
 A lighter pick will really let you hear the scrape of the strings as well, bringing out some meatiness in your playing.
 The Ernie Ball Everlast .70mm feels the best to me for that.